by Paul E. Robinson

 Photo of Maestro Huang Felli with Paul E. Robinson by Marita

 This entry is an excerpt from the first (The Art of the Conductor: China) in an upcoming series of books by Paul E. Robinson tracking the musical journeys of noteworthy conductors of Western classical music in various countries around the world.

-Labels: Beijing Symphony, Central Conservatory, Chinese conductors, HK Philharmonic, Huang Feili, Li Delun, Ma Sicong, Mario Paci, Shanghai Municipal Orchestra, Xianglin Li, 中国导体, 中國導體, 黄翡丽
+Labels: Beijing Symphony, Central Conservatory, Chinese conductors, HK Philharmonic, Huang Feili, Li Delun, Ma Sicong, Mario Paci, Profile, Shanghai Municipal Orchestra, Xianglin Li, 中国导体, 中國導體, 黄翡丽